mariaeltsova/brismf/demo_results.md

 ![alt text](image-2.png)
 Icons present: Data-File, Data-Data Table, Data-Data Table, Model-Logistic Regression, Evaluate-Test and Score, Evaluate-Confusion Matrix,
 Target icon: Model-Random Forest

 Text Mining-Collocations is ranked #1
 Model-Tree is ranked #2
 Unsupervised-Hierarchical Clustering is ranked #3
 Visualize-Box Plot is ranked #4
-Data-Datasets is ranked #5
+Visualize-Distributions is ranked #5
 Visualize-Scatter Plot is ranked #6
-Visualize-Distributions is ranked #7
+Unsupervised-k-Means is ranked #7
-Data-Paint Data is ranked #8
+Data-Datasets is ranked #8
-Model-Linear Regression is ranked #9
+Text Mining-Concordance is ranked #9
-Unsupervised-Distances is ranked #10
+Text Mining-Duplicate Detection is ranked #10
-Text Mining-Concordance is ranked #11
+Model-Linear Regression is ranked #11
 Evaluate-Predictions is ranked #12
-Unsupervised-k-Means is ranked #13
+Data-Paint Data is ranked #13
 Text Mining-Corpus is ranked #14
-Visualize-Tree Viewer is ranked #15
+Survival Analysis-Kaplan-Meier Plot is ranked #15
-Transform-Data Sampler is ranked #16
+Unsupervised-Distances is ranked #16
+Visualize-Nomogram is ranked #17
+Visualize-Tree Viewer is ranked #18
-------- Model-Random Forest is ranked #17 in the reconstructed row.
+------- Model-Random Forest is ranked #19 in the reconstructed row.

 -----------